Relintai/pandemonium_engine_docs/usage/physics/interpolation/using_physics_interpolation.md

 Setting the transform of objects only within physics ticks allows the automatic interpolation to deal with transforms *between* physics ticks, and ensures the game will run the same whatever machine it is run on.
 As a bonus, this also reduces CPU usage if the game is rendering at high FPS, since AI logic (for example) will no longer run on every rendered frame.

 Note:
  If you attempt to set the transform of interpolated objects *outside* the physics tick, the calculations for the interpolated position will be incorrect, and you will get jitter.
 This jitter may not be visible on your machine, but it *will* occur for some players.
 For this reason, setting the transform of interpolated objects should be avoided outside of the physics tick.
-Godot will attempt to produce warnings in the editor if this case is detected.
+Pandemonium will attempt to produce warnings in the editor if this case is detected.

 Tip:
  This is only a *soft-rule*.
 There are some occasions where you might want to teleport objects outside of the physics tick (for instance when starting a level, or respawning objects).
 Still, in general, you should be applying transforms from the physics tick.